MOPT-UFSC/VIBRA/README.md

 poetry run black
 ```
 ## Conda environment

+Download and install the conda-forge ([conda-forge](https://conda-forge.org/download/)).
+It is recommended to check the option *Add Miniforge3 to my PATH environment variable* in the program installation setup.
-To enable MUMPS solver in Vibra we need to use conda instead of poetry.
+Once conda-forge was installed, it is possible to enable the MUMPS solver in Vibra.
+To enable this solver we need to use conda instead of poetry.
 To generate the conda environment, just run:
 ```
 conda env create -f environment.yml